 - Epiglottis-related obstruction occurred in less than 20% of the study participants, and this did not include enough cases to address its importance or the role of various procedures.

 What this means for DISE and sleep apnea surgery

 DISE was first described in 1991, although it had been performed for years prior to this.
 This study sheds important light on what may be the most important DISE findings, at least for the oropharyngeal lateral walls and the tongue.
 My own experience agrees with the study’s findings, in that I have always been concerned and cautious in cases where the oropharyngeal lateral walls played an important role in airway obstruction.
 In these cases, I have relied on the advanced palate surgery techniques and considered options like Upper Airway Stimulation, maxillomandibular advancement, or an oral appliance (can work in selected patients).
 I have also used Upper Airway Stimulation or the more-involved tongue resection procedures to treat patients with complete tongue-related obstruction, with tongue resection more of an option when the tongue-related obstruction is related to enlarged lingual tonsils (these are more-easily removed, typically with lower side effects).

 We certainly have more to learn about DISE, but this is a major step forward in understanding where DISE can improve the results of sleep apnea surgery.
 It has been especially gratifying to develop and oversee this study, which arose from discussions in 2014 at the International Surgical Sleep Society meeting.
 The entire has devoted a substantial amount of time and effort to this, and the study was supported by the American Academic of Sleep Medicine Foundation.
+(UPDATE: they highlighted this research with a press release posted on their own website.)
 The study shows the value of coming together to produce higher-quality research, and I expect it is only the beginning of more collaborations to come.